Aldrich Ames: Arrest

 In March 1993, the CIA and FBI began an intensive investigation of Ames that included electronic surveillance, combing through his trash, and installing a monitor in his car to track his movements.
 From November 1993 until his arrest, Ames was kept under virtually constant physical surveillance.
 In early 1994, when he was scheduled to attend a conference in Moscow, the FBI believed it could wait no longer, and he and his wife were arrested on February 21.
+February 21st fell on President's Day. a national holiday and the Ameses were home.
+Ames was drawn out through a call from his supervisor that the team was needed for an emergency meeting.
+Shortly after driving onto the street, Ames was pulled over in an apparent traffic stop.
 At his arrest, Ames told officers, "You're making a big mistake!
-You must have the wrong man!"
+You must have the wrong man!".
+Inside the Ames residence, an FBI agent informed Rosario in Spanish that she was also being arrested.